Alcohol Abuse Information

 Proven recovery success experience, backed by a Team w/ History of:

 - 100s of 5-Star Reviews

 - Comprehensive Dual-Diagnosis Treatment

 - Coaching, Recovery & Personal Development Events

-It is impossible to treat alcoholism, except the patient wants to get sober.
+It is impossible to treat alcoholism except the patient wants to get sober.
 They must be willing to accept treatment and begin a sober life.
-Alcoholism is not like other illnesses where medicine is applicable, and the patient gets remedied a few days later.
+Alcoholism is unlike other illnesses where medicine is applicable, and the patient gets remedied a few days later.
 It is a lifelong commitment, and the patient must choose to be sober every day.
-The following are some treatment options and levels of care for alcohol addiction treatment.
+The following are treatment options and levels of care for alcohol addiction treatment.

 World-class, Accredited, 5-Star Reviewed, Effective Addiction & Mental Health Programs.
 Complete Behavioral Health Inpatient Rehab, Detox plus Co-occuring Disorders Therapy.CALL (877) 378-4154

 End the Addiction Pain.
 End the Emotional Rollercoaster.
 Get Your Life Back.
 Start Drug, Alcohol & Dual Diagnosis Mental Health Treatment Now.
 Get Free No-obligation Guidance by Substance Abuse Specialists Who Understand Addiction & Mental Health Recovery & Know How to Help.

 12-Step Recovery Programs such as Alcoholics Anonymous (AA) can be found worldwide.
 They are people in recovery supporting each other through sponsorship and group meetings.
 People from all religious and cultural backgrounds can join 12-Step Recovery Programs.
 A core principle of recovery groups is to admit that they do not have control over their drinking habits and need help.
 They can then look up to a power higher than themselves to help them regain their healthy lives.
 The idea of a higher power differs for different people depending on their religious or personal beliefs.